- Tour Our Facility

 · We may disclose Protected Health Information to our business associates that perform functions on our behalf or provide us with services if the information is necessary for such functions or services.
 For example, we may use another company to perform billing services on our behalf.
 All of our business associates are obligated to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract.
 The subcontractors of the Business Associate have the same obligation.

 USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT AND OPT

-To maintain our facility directory- Unless you object, if a person visits or calls the facility and asks for you by name, we will disclose your name, general condition, and location in the facility.
+To maintain our facility directory: Unless you object, if a person visits or calls the facility and asks for you by name, we will disclose your name and location in the facility.
 We may also disclose your religious affiliation to clergy.
 Please inform us if you do not wish Steere House to decline revealing any information to these callers.

-Facility Fund raising efforts- Unless you object, we may communicate with you about our fund raising activities.
+Facility Fund raising efforts: Unless you object, we will communicate with you about our fund raising activities.
 We do not share your personal information with any other organization.

 YOUR WRITTEN AUTHORIZATION IS REQUIRED FOR OTHER USES AND DISCLOSURES